MiroStW/shared-lists/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-## Run the app on your own firebase project
+## Run the app in your own firebase project

 To run the app, you must have a Firebase project set up.
 After cloning the project locally follow these steps to set up your own firebase backend: